Inferno (operating system): Design principles

 To handle the diversity of network environments it was intended to be used in, the designers decided a virtual machine (VM) was a necessary component of the system.
 This is the same conclusion of the Oak project that became Java, but arrived at independently.
 The Dis virtual machine is a register machine intended to closely match the architecture it runs on, in contrast to the stack machine of the Java virtual machine.
 An advantage of this approach is the relative simplicity of creating a just-in-time compiler for new architectures.

 The virtual machine provides memory management designed to be efficient on devices with as little as 1 MiB of memory and without memory-mapping hardware.
 Its garbage collector is a hybrid of reference counting and a real-time coloring collector that gathers cyclic data.

-The Inferno kernel contains the virtual machine, on-the-fly compiler, scheduler, devices, protocol stacks, and the name space evaluator for each process' file name space, and the root of the file system hierarchy.
+The Inferno kernel contains the virtual machine, on-the-fly compiler, scheduler, devices, protocol stacks, the name space evaluator for the file name space of each process, and the root of the file system hierarchy.
 The kernel also includes some built-in modules that provide interfaces of the virtual operating system, such as system calls, graphics, security, and math modules.

 The Bell Labs Technical Journal paper introducing Inferno listed several dimensions of portability and versatility provided by the OS: